seed-rs/seed/README.md

 is close-enough to normal Rust syntax that it's easy to reason about how the code should come together, without compartmentalizing it into logic code and display code.
  This lack of separation
-in particlar is a subjective, controversial decision, but I think the benefits are worth it.
+in particular is a subjective, controversial decision, but I think the benefits are worth it.